 Generally these workshops are aimed at exploring the languages of the region and identifying community knowledge to complement published resources held in collecting institutions such as the State Library.
 Other aspects of the workshops include the use of IT and Computer Software to support the documentation and preservation of Queensland’s Aboriginal and Torres Strait Islander languages.

-During the first part of 2017 we are conducting regional workshops and are seeking opportunities to partner with local community groups or organisations – if you would like to express an interest in hosting a workshop, please contact the State Library.
+During the 2017-2018 funding period, we are conducting regional workshops and are seeking opportunities to partner with local community groups or organisations – if you would like to express an interest in hosting a workshop, please contact the State Library.

 These workshop events are aimed at language workers and community members who are currently working/have an interest in traditional languages and supporting language revival programs in communities.
 Workshop program is based on the individual needs of each language community; however the following general aims may give an idea on themes or topics for the workshop.

 1. to explore traditional languages/dialects of the community